superhero/shift/README.md

 ```

 ## Example of use
-An shift module usually has the following skeleton:
+A shift module usually has the following skeleton:

 * Settings
   * Router